According to a Fidelity Investments Survey, only 27 percent of respondents indicated they would make a financial resolution for the new year ahead.

 I use the cash envelope method for all of my variable expenses such as gas, groceries, eating out, household items, and entertainment.
 When I spend money from my envelope, I always have change left over.
 Six months ago, I decided I was tired of carrying my change around, so I started putting it in a jar when I got back from my shopping trip.
 This made my envelopes lighter, and it was easier only keeping bills when I was ready to check out at the store.

 If your New Year's resolution is to be better at saving, this is an easy and painless way to do it.
 Any time you pay for things in cash, only plan on spending whole dollar amounts.
 For example, if you go to the store and spend $15.25 on lunch items, pay $16 in cash and pocket the change.
 The first thing you should do when you get home is throw your change in a change jar (I use a mason jar from Hobby Lobby).
+If you're using the cashless budget method, you can still save your change.
+Debit cards like the one you can get through Acorns, will automatically invest your spare change.

 At the end of every month, or every couple of months, bring it to the bank and put it into a savings account.
 If you have investment accounts, such as Non-Qualified accounts, use your change and benefit from a “usually” higher rate of return.
 Use the money to pay off debt or to save for that family vacation.